yiisoft/hydrator-validator/README.md

 ## General usage

-Validating hydrator is a decorator for [another hydrator](https://github.com/yiisoft/hydrator).
-It allows to validate raw data before passing it to the decorated hydrator and to validate object after creating or populating.
+Validating hydrator is a [hydrator](https://github.com/yiisoft/hydrator) decorator that allows to validate raw data before passing it to the decorated hydrator and to validate object after creating or populating it.

 To use it, the object being validated must implement `ValidatedInputInterface`.
 You can use `ValidatedInputTrait` to easily create such object.
 The validation rules for raw values of the object are defined with `Validate` PHP attribute.